mivehk/djangoAuthApp/README.md

 │   │       ├── logout.html
 │   │       └── register.html

-update TEMPLATES section within django settings for the directory path of templates 'DIRS': [BASE_DIR / 'templates'],
+update TEMPLATES section of django settings for the directory path of templates 'DIRS': [BASE_DIR / 'templates'],
 ```